Almog Cohen (politician): Knesset tenure

+Ahead of the 2022 Israeli legislative elections, he was placed seventh on the list led by Otzma Yehudit and the Religious Zionist Party.
+He was successfully elected an MK after the list won 14 seats.

-Following his election to the Knesset in 2022, Cohen suggested in an interview that then-outgoing Prime Minister Yair Lapid deserved to be thrown in prison.
-In a televised interview, Cohen stated "[i]n a proper country [Lapid] would be behind bars".
+Following his election to the Knesset in 2022, Cohen suggested in an interview that Yair Lapid deserved to be thrown in prison.

-Shortly after taking office, Cohen introduced legislation in the Knesset to bar NGOs from receiving donations from organizations who are funded by countries that do not recognize Israels' sovereignty.
+Shortly after taking office, Cohen introduced legislation in the Knesset to bar NGOs from receiving donations from organizations who are funded by countries that do not recognize Israel's sovereignty.
 Cohen has endorsed a blanket ban on the use of TikTok in East Jerusalem, calling the platform “a crazy incitement zone that is creating the next terrorist.”

-In February 2023, Cohen confronted protestors at a demonstration at Tel Aviv University, where a group of students held a protest in opposition to the recent army raid in Jenin.
-During the confrontation, Cohen attempted to tear a Palestinian flag away from one of the protestors.
-Cohen co-sponsored legislation in 2023 to make flying an enemy flag a criminal offense punishable by a year in jail, which would include displays of the Palestinian flag.
+In February 2023, Cohen confronted protestors at Tel Aviv University opposing the January 2023 Jenin incursion.
+During the confrontation, Cohen attempted to grab a Palestinian flag from one of the protestors.
+Cohen co-sponsored legislation in 2023 to make flying an enemy flag a criminal offense punishable by a year in jail.

-Removal from the Foreign Affairs and Defense Committee

-In June 2023, Cohen was ousted from the Knesset's Foreign Affairs and Defense Committee by party leader Itamar Ben-Gvir, with fellow Otzma Yehudit MK Limor Son Har-Melech taking his place.
+In June 2023, Cohen was removed from the Knesset's Foreign Affairs and Defense Committee by party leader Itamar Ben-Gvir, with fellow Otzma Yehudit MK Limor Son Har-Melech taking his place.
 Cohen had reportedly had a falling-out with Ben-Gvir the prior month over his criticism of an ultimatum made by the party leader regarding the national budget.
 Ben-Gvir had threatened the government's budget plans if they did not allocate increased funds for the Ministry for the Development of the Negev and the Galilee.
 Cohen broke with Ben-Gvir by indicating he would vote for the budget agreement regardless.

-2025 resignation
+Government tenure

 Cohen was expected to resign his position in April 2025 and become a deputy minister, which would enable former MK Zvi Sukkot to return to the Knesset.
 Cohen resigned on 6 April.

 He announced on 29 June that he would resign from the government and return to the Knesset, but he withdrew the resignation.

-Political views
+Likud

+Cohen was granted an exemption to Likud's seniority rules by Prime Minister Benjamin Netanyahu in August 2026, allowing him to run in the party's primary.
+Cohen confirmed on 12 August that he would run in the primary.

+Views and opinions

 Cohen has been described as a far-right politician by The New York Times.
 Prior to his election to the Knesset, Cohen expressed several extremist views on social media.
 In a deleted post, Cohen called for soldiers and policemen to kill, instead of arrest, Palestinian suspects, and called "to wash the streets of Gaza with blood".